2025 Pacific hurricane season: Storm names

 The name Iona was used for the first time this season, replacing Iwa, which was retired after the 1982 season.

 Season effects

-This is a table of all of the storms that have formed in the 2025 Pacific hurricane season.
+This is a table of all of the storms that formed in the 2025 Pacific hurricane season.
 It includes their duration, names, intensities, areas affected, damages, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2025 USD.